ocsigen/ocsigen.github.io/_drafts/react-example-todomvc.md

 R.Html5.a_style (React.S.map css_visibility r)
 {% endhighlight %}

 We use the `Tyxml_js` module to safely build the HTML code.
-But the first thing to note is that we use its `R.Html5` submodule instead of the `Html5` one. `R.Html5` is simply the Reactive counterpart of `Html5`.
-As it's a reactive attribute, the a_style function waits a reactive signal as its argument.
+The first thing to note is that we use its `R.Html5` submodule instead of the `Html5` one. `R.Html5` is simply the Reactive counterpart of `Html5`.
+As it's a reactive attribute, the a_style function expects a reactive signal as its argument.
 Here we use `React.S.map` which have the signature `('a -> 'b) -> 'a React.signal -> 'b React.signal`.
 This map function takes as its first argument a function named `css_visibility`:

 {% highlight ocaml %}
 let css_visibility m =